01 March 2010

 Still, the press ate it up.
 A flurry of articles expounded the virtues of delivering multiple HD streams to an entire building, with perfect coverage, at almost no cost.
 The world would soon be saturated with multi-adio APs, the unwashed masses blanketed with 802.11n.
 Wow, where do I sign up?

 Fast forward to late 2009.
 The “big hat” super duper access point was no more.
 It simply vanished from the vendor’s Web site, its demise a secret.
 Was it ever built?
-No. But the company received undeserved publicity and that reeled in some unsuspecting customers
+No. But the company received undeserved publicity and that reeled in some unsuspecting customers.

 To paraphrase Orson Wells, companies should herd no cattle before their time.
 Industry analysts can help you separate claims from reality.
 If an analyst says that a vendor can't excute well, refuses to divulge shipment numbers, and/or lacks technical vision - well, your due diligence is over.

-separate the hats from the herds - kick the tires, test the features, validate the design.
+The next time you see or hear about a product that appears to be too good to be true, separate the hats from the herds - kick the tires, test the features, validate the design.
 Those impressive features might be chimeras or, as with Aruba's AP-105 802.11 Access Point, the genuine article.